© All Rights Reserved Ardy

 There are day passes and stored value cards that could be of value if you are travelling a lot on the subways.

-The Japan Rail Pass, or JR Pass, is a deal devised specifically for visitors to Japan.
-Seven-day, 14-day and 21-day passes will allow unlimited travel on all JR lines and affiliated buses and ferries for the period of the pass.
+The Japan Rail Pass is a deal devised specifically for visitors to Japan.
+7-day, 14-day and 21-day passes will allow unlimited travel on all JR lines and affiliated buses and ferries for the period of the pass.
 If you planning on travelling by train for even moderate distances, the pass will likely be the cheapest option.
 The pass is only available to international travellers on a tourist visa and must be purchased overseas.
 On purchase, you will be issued a Japan Rail Pass Exchange Order, which must be exchanged for a JR Pass at a designated in JR Travel Service Centre in Japan.
 When you exchange the pass, you need to specify the day you want the period to commence and that day must be within three months of the issue of the Exchange Order.

 There are two types of passes.
 The Ordinary Passes and Green Passes, which allow access to superior Green cars.